salmanee/Librarian/README.md

 # Librarian

+This repository contains:
+* Librarian, a tool designed to identify native libraries and their versions as found in Android apps based on our novel similarity metric bin2sim.
+* The input data needed for running this tool.
+* An extended version of the evaluation results.

+The DOI for this repository is DOI: XXX

 ## Overview: ##
 The figure below shows the overall workflow of LibRARIAN.
 LibRARIAN identifies unknown third-party native libraries and their versions (Unknown Lib Versions) by:
 (1) extracting features that distinguish major, minor, and patch versions of libraries that are stable across platforms regardless of underlying architecture or compilation environments